kjl-89/choose-your-adventure/Outbreak/scene4B.md

-# Stay put and wait
+# Stay Put and Wait

 You seal all the windows and doors with wooden planks.🔨 The house grows dark and quiet.